 Artificial intelligence is in cars, phones and even kitchen appliances.
 AI is all around us, so how can the gaming industry take advantage of it as well?
 Well, here are some ideas.

-Helping people to play responsibly and catching cheaters in the act are only two of the countless ways that the gambling industry can utilize the power of AI.
+Helping people play responsibly and catching cheaters in the act are only two of the countless ways that the gambling industry can utilize AI’s power.
 And in doing so, it would be nothing new.

-Now meet BetBuddy: a software whose creators say it is capable of detecting irresponsible play with 87 percent accuracy.
-The software uses smart algorithms such as neural networking to analyze players’ behavior and warns both players and operators about possible gambling addiction in progress.
-In this way, operators get notified about players who need to take a break while players themselves are provided with resources on managing their gambling behavior.
+Now meet BetBuddy: a software whose creators say it can detect irresponsible play with 87 per cent accuracy.
+The software uses smart algorithms such as neural networking to analyze players’ behaviour and warns both players and operators about possible gambling addiction in progress.
+In this way, operators get notified about players who need to take a break while players themselves are provided with resources on managing their gambling behaviour.

 As for security, similar technology can be used.
-AI can analyze players’ playing style and warn operators when it detects sudden and inexplicable changes in gaming patterns or the wins/losses ratio.
-Of course, for this to happen, AI developers need to ensure that it can distinguish between a game pattern that has changed due to cheating and one that has resulted from the player’s improved skills.
-In other words, in gambling, just like with other industries, the biggest challenge with AI is teaching it to understand context.
+AI can analyze players’ playing style and warn operators when detecting sudden and inexplicable changes in gaming patterns or the wins/losses ratio.
+Of course, for this to happen, AI developers need to ensure that it can distinguish between a game pattern that has changed due to cheating and has resulted from the player’s improved skills.
+In other words, in gambling, just like with other industries, the biggest challenge with AI is teaching it to understand the context.

-From poker to blackjack and from slots to sports wagering, each area of the gambling industry gets to benefit from emerging technologies.
+From poker to blackjack and from slots to sports wagering, each gambling industry’s area gets to benefit from emerging technologies.
 And as we saw in this article, the changes are already happening.
-AI detects troublesome behavior, VR lets players experience home games like never before and sports teams use simple technology to ease the hassle that typically surrounds visiting a game.
+AI detects troublesome behaviour, VR lets players experience home games like never before, and sports teams use simple technology to ease the hassle that typically surrounds visiting a game.
 And these are only a few of the emerging technologies that are making their way into the gaming field.
 With machine learning, blockchain tech and even 3D printing, the possibilities before the industry are quite numerous.
 And it won’t take long before we get to see how else innovative entrepreneurs make use of today’s cornerstone technological advancements.